If you are looking for another way to enjoy tofu, this tofu-loaf won't disappoint!

 - Pat the tofu dry with two sheets of kitchen paper towel to remove some of the moisture.
 Transfer to a food processor and process until you get a smooth cream.
 Pour the tofu cream into a large mixing bowl.
 Save two tablespoons of the tofu cream to make the glaze later.

 - Drain the woodear mushrooms and slice them thinly.
 Cut the cooked mung bean noodles into 1.5-inch pieces.
-Add the wood ear mushrooms, noodles, carrot, shallot, fermented tofu, maple syrup, black pepper, salt, and green onions if using to the tofu bowl.
+Add the wood ear mushrooms, noodles, carrot, shallot, sugar (or maple syrup), black pepper, salt, and green onions if using to the tofu bowl.
 Using a large spatula, mix everything until well combined.
 If you have gloves, feel free to use one to mix with your hand.
 Taste and adjust saltiness and sweetness to your liking.
 Add the tapioca starch and mix again.

 - Place a bamboo steamer on top of a pot of boiling water.
 Put the pan inside the bamboo steamer and steam the tofu loaf for about 25 minutes.